 Snow Leopard Cubs

-Jita continues to be an excellent mom, even sharing her bones with the cubs.
-As they grow, she’s ensuring they understand their boundaries.
-Both cubs are enjoying new enrichment items and actively exploring their outdoor space.
+Jita continues to be an excellent mom, sharing her bones with the cubs and teaching them important boundaries as they grow.
+Both cubs are thriving and enjoying new enrichment items while confidently exploring their outdoor space.

-While they explore their new space, guests can view Jita and the cubs on Saturdays, Sundays, Tuesdays, and Thursdays.
-On other days, their father Pemba will be viewable in the habitat.
-Please note that hours may vary daily.
+While they are now more accustomed to their outdoor space, guests can view Jita and the cubs on Saturdays, Sundays, Tuesdays, and Thursdays.
+On other days, their father Pemba will be in the habitat.
+Please note that sightings may vary, as the cubs may rest in less visible areas or remain indoors.

 The elusive snow leopard, also known as the "ghost cat," is rarely spotted in the wild and is listed as Vulnerable by the International Union for Conservation of Nature (IUCN).
 Their population is estimated to be between 4,000–6,500, with major threats including habitat loss from human expansion and climate change, poaching, the illegal wildlife trade, and human-wildlife conflict.